Sarah R. Gaylord Memorial Scholarship, Kathryn G. Chase

-Chase, who joined the FIU Foundation Board of Directors in 2009, and currently serves as vice-chairperson, hopes her gift allows more students the opportunity to finish college and achieve their dreams.
+Chase, a former vice-chair of the FIU Foundation Board of Directors, hopes her gift allows more students the opportunity to finish college and achieve their dreams.
 Chase’s 2012 gift supporting First Generation Scholarships helped create one of her fondest FIU memories that still resonates today – seeing the impact on the scholarship recipients.

 “They mailed me personal cards with their stories, and how it was making a difference in their lives,” she said.
 What better investment could you make?”